junminglazy/Lazy-Update-World-Model/README.md

 * **Completeness of Data and Rules**: When an object is in the potential state, all of its foundational attributes and its evolution rules are complete and explicit.
 The system knows exactly what the object is and how it should evolve; only the actual computation is deferred.
 * **Lazy and Passive Computation**: The object does not possess an active `Update()` loop.
 It remains in computational silence, awaiting "awakening" by an internal observer, typically via `UpdateStateOnObserve()`.
 This on-demand pattern is the cornerstone of the principle of minimal computation.
 * **Logical Continuity and Process Compression**: Although the potential state skips per-frame simulation, the causal logic chain remains fully continuous.
-When observed, the system performs a one-shot "compressed evolution" to advance the state from the last update time to now[cite: 11]. [cite_start]The result is mathematically equivalent to per-frame integration.
+When observed, the system performs a one-shot "compressed evolution" to advance the state from the last update time to now.
+The result is mathematically equivalent to per-frame integration.
 * **Chained State Inheritance**: After each lazy update, the object records its `lastUpdatedState` as the starting point for the next round of compressed evolution.
 This guarantees that the object’s evolutionary history is continuous and cumulatively maintained.

 ### 2. Compressed Evolution